Instantaneous measurement can isolate the information

-But, what does happen if the local operation on spin $N$ is performed instantaneously?
-In standard text-book quantum mechanics, there exists one operation which is performed instantaneously, i.e., the measurement.
-In this paper, we will show that if we perform an instantaneous measurement $\mathcal{M}_N$ on spin $N$, and if we choose the initial state of the whole spin chain, from $1$ to $N$, appropriately, then the information of performing $\mathcal{M}_N$ on spin $N$ will never achieve spin $1$.
+What does happen if the local operation on spin $N$ is performed instantaneously?
+In the standard text-book quantum mechanics, there exists one operation which is performed instantaneously, i.e., the measurement.
+In Sec. \ref{sec: B2}, using the Lieb-Robinson bound \cite{b1, b2}, we show that regardless of whether the measurement on spin $N$ is instantaneous or not, in general, its influence will achieve spin $1$.

+The main question of this paper is whether it is possible to find an operation (measurement) on spin $N$ such that its influence never achieves spin $1$.
+We show that the answer is affirmative, at least, if we perform an instantaneous measurement $\mathcal{M}_N$ on spin $N$, and if we choose the initial state of the whole spin chain from $1$ to $N$ appropriately.
+This result is given in Sec. \ref{sec: D}, after giving some preliminaries needed in Sec. \ref{sec: C}.

-The paper is organized as follows.
-In the next section, we give some preliminaries and the the main result is given in Sec. \ref{sec: C}.
-Finally, we end this paper in Sec. \ref{sec: E}, with a summary and discussion.
+When the measurement is not instantaneous, whether our results in Sec. \ref{sec: D} can be used is discussed in Sec. \ref{sec: E}.
+Finally, we end this paper in Sec. \ref{sec: F}, with a summary of our results.